Watagon/learning-opensips/README.md

   5. aliasdb_user_resolution: add this module to opensips.cfg: https://opensips.org/docs/modules/3.6.x/alias_db.html.
 The test should be the same as gw2user but instead of resolving 05011112222 by a condition in opensips.cfg, adjust opensips.cfg to resolve the 05011112222 by a record in table dbaliases (an 'alias' is an extra name a user can be identified by.
 So we say, '05011112222' is an alias for 'user1' for example.
 This is how a number dialed at the PSTN is resolved to a subscriber in the SIP system).

-  6. rest_client_user_resolution: add this module to opensips.cfg: https://opensips.org/docs/modules/3.6.x/rest_client.html and change the code to handle INVITE and make a POST request sending the R-URI username, to resolve the user to be called.
+  6. rest_client_user_resolution: add this module to opensips.cfg: https://opensips.org/docs/modules/3.6.x/rest_client.html and change the code to handle INVITE and make a POST request sending the R-URI username (R-URI is the username in the URI in the first line of the SIP request), to resolve the user to be called.
 In test.js, start an http server to handle requests, register a user and then make a call via 5080 to 05011112222, When the POST request arrives, reply saying the user should be the destination of the INVITE.

 Obs:
   - there is no need to send/receive DTMF as opensips is a SIP only server and doesn't handle media/RTP.